Christmas Breakfast Casserole (with Vegetarian option)

 • Add the rest of the bread, sausage mixture and cheese, then top with the last half of the eggs.

-Cover with plastic wrap, and refrigerate overnight.
+Cover with plastic wrap or aluminum foil, and refrigerate overnight.

 Bake the Casserole the Day Of